-We have received reports from many users who were interrupted in their browsing experience and who got redirected to a fake page purporting to provide an "urgent" or "critical" update and prompting to download a firefox-patch.js (or .exe) file.
-Some people have also reported seeing ads prompting them to download a Firefox update.
-These are scam tactics trying to trick you into installing malware!
+We have received reports from many users who were interrupted in their browsing experience and who got redirected to a fake page pretending to provide an "important", "urgent" or "critical" update.
+Some people have also reported seeing ads prompting them to download a Firefox update or occurrences of fake Firefox requires a manual update pages that try to trick them into installing a malicious extension.
+These are scam tactics to trick you into installing malware!

 What you can do if you spot a fake update notice?